natario1/CameraView/README.md

     public void onCameraError(CameraException error) {}

     /**
-     * Notifies that a picture previously captured with capturePicture()
+     * Notifies that a picture previously captured with takePicture()
-     * or captureSnapshot() is ready to be shown or saved.
+     * or takePictureSnapshot() is ready to be shown or saved.
      *
      * If planning to get a bitmap, you can use CameraUtils.decodeBitmap()
      * to decode the byte array taking care about orientation.